ParteeHat/LoadN/README.md

 ```/LoadN/quizlet/Quizlet%20Live%20Quizlet.html```
 to
 ```/quizlet/Quizlet%20Live%20Quizlet.html```
-and repeat the same step for each of the other button
+and repeat the same step for each of the other buttons.
+Github pages messes with the sub pages so they have to be different.

 # Site